Dannyxie/Note/JavaScript- The Good Parts.md

 - The `delete` operator can be used to remove a property from an object.
 It will remove a property from the object if it has one.
 It will no touch any of the objects in the prototype linkage.

 ##Chapter 4 Functions
+###Function Objects
+- Every function object is also created with a `prototype` property.
+Its value is an object with a `constructor` property whose value is the function.
+- If a function is not given a name, it is said to be `anonymous`.
+###Invocation
+- Every function receives two additional parameters: `this` and `arguments`. the `this`'s value is determined by the **invocation pattern**.

+Pattern of invocation:
+1. the method invocation pattern
+2. the function invocation pattern
+3. the constructor invocation pattern
+4. the apply invocation pattern

+- There is no runtime error when the number of arguments and the number of parameters do not match.
+If there are too many argument values, the extra argument value will be ignored.
+If there are too few argument values, the `undefined` value will be substituted for the missing values.
+There is no type checking on the arguments value: any type of value can be passed to any parameter.

+####The Method Invocation Pattern
+- When a function is stored as a property of an object, we call it a `method`